public works wil be taking part in the Art Moves exhibtion on the Queen Elizabeth Olympic Park on the 20th & 21st of September 2014

 The University is led by ten first year students from Architectural Design Studio 3 run by public works with Francesco Sebregondi, at the Royal College of Art.
 Commissioned by Brent Council the outcomes will be published through the Wembley Place Agency.

 Cottrell House, 53-63 Wembley Hill Road, HA9 8BU

-15 minute walk away from Wembley Park (Metropolitan and Jubilee
+15 minute walk away from Wembley Park (Metropolitan and Jubilee lines)

 10 minute walk from Wembley Central (Overground).

 public works was one of the stops on a one-day cycle-tour by students, staff and alumni from the University of the Arts London: